Allegheny-Computer-Science-111-S2018/cs111s2018-lab2-starter/README.md

 verification checks, your version may produce (partially) different output.

 ```
-Janyl Jumadinova Tue Jan 30 11:15:23 EDT 2018
+Janyl Jumadinova Mon Jan 29 14:31:34 EST 2018
-Timothy, welcome to the tip calculator.
+Jazmin, welcome to the tip calculator.
-The amount of your bill is: $50.0
+The amount of your bill is: $55.8
-The percentage you want to tip is: 15.0%
+The percentage you want to tip is: 20.0%
-Alright, that means your total tip will be: $7.5
+Alright, that means your total tip will be: $11.16
-Timothy, your total bill is: $57.5
+Jazmin, your total bill is: $66.96
 Okay, I see that there are 2 people in your group.
-So, that means each person must pay: $28.75
+So, that means each person must pay: $33.48
 Thanks for using the tip calculator.
 Have an awesome day.
 ```